 This article is intended to explain how to set up a Point program for merchants that are considered new in building the Loyalty and Reward program.

-I am completely new to Loyalty & Rewards program how can I set it up?
+I am completely new to the Loyalty & Rewards program how can I set it up?

 When you exclude or include specific items your customers will only get points or rewards on the items you selected.